ggoutbreakggoutbreak assumes a

 internally extensively.
 Casting dates to and from

-operate on time series data which expect a
+the functions in ggoutbreak operate on time series data

-unique (and usually complete) set of data on a periodic time.
+which expect a unique (and usually complete) set of data on a periodic

 To help prepare line-list data into time series there is the